Economic relations of Japan: Middle East

 Part of Japan's strategy to ensure oil supplies is to encourage investment in oil-supplying countries.
 However, such investment have never kept pace with Japan's investments in other regions.
 The country's expanding need for oil helped push direct investment in the Middle East to 9.3 percent of total direct investments abroad by Japanese companies in 1970, but this share had fallen to 6.2 percent by 1980 and to only 1.8 percent by 1988.
 The Iran–Iraq War (1980–88) was a major factor in the declining interest of Japanese investors, exemplified by the fate of a large US$3 billion petrochemical complex in Iran, which was almost complete when the Islamic revolution took place in Iran in 1979.
 Completion was delayed first by political concerns (when United States embassy personnel were held hostage) and then by repeated Iraqi bombing raids.
 The project was finally canceled in 1989, with losses for both Japanese companies and the Japanese government, which had provided insurance for the project.

-In the 1990s, urbanization in several Gulf states, especially Dubai, led to a number of profitable contracts for Japanese construction companies.
+In the 1990s and beyond, Japan’s engagement with the Middle East extended beyond oil, as the nation increasingly turned to Liquefied Natural Gas (LNG) as a cleaner and more efficient energy source.
+Japan became a key market for LNG exports from countries like Qatar, the UAE, and Oman.
+The first LNG purchase agreement between Japan and Qatar was signed in 1992, and the inaugural shipment arrived in 1997, marking the beginning of a strategic partnership in the energy sector.
+By 2021, Qatar had become one of Japan’s largest LNG suppliers.
+This relationship reflects Japan’s broader strategy to diversify its energy mix and secure stable supplies while fostering interdependence through technology transfer and investment in the region.
+Furthermore, Japanese companies have played significant roles as stakeholders in LNG projects, solidifying economic and technological ties with Middle Eastern countries and contributing to regional development.
+Beyond this, in the 1990s, urbanization in several Gulf states, especially Dubai, led to a number of profitable contracts for Japanese construction companies.